GenesysCloudBlueprints/update-ms-teams-user-presence-blueprint/blueprint/index.md

 ---
-title: "Update the presence of a Microsoft Teams user based upon an inbound interaction"
+title: "Update the presence of a Microsoft Teams user based upon Genesys Cloud user presence update"
 author: yuri.yeti
 indextype: blueprint
 icon: blueprint
 image: images/OpenScriptDropdown.png
 category: 6
 summary: |
   This Genesys Cloud Developer Blueprint describes how to set up Genesys Cloud and Microsoft Azure Active Directory.
-When a Genesys Cloud user's presence is updated, so is is a Genesys Cloud agent's presence in Microsoft Teams.
+When a Genesys Cloud user's presence is updated, so is a Genesys Cloud agent's presence in Microsoft Teams.
 ---

 :::{"alert":"primary","title":"About Genesys Cloud Blueprints","autoCollapse":false}